 Water quality at the County's beaches was consistent with previous years, with periodic observations of elevated fecal indicator bacteria (E. Coli and Enterococci).
-A thirteen-year timeline is shown in Figure 12 for two beaches, Cowell Beach and Capitola Beach.
-These two beaches generally have the highest occurrences of exceedances, likely due to naturally reduced circulation based on location, and the presence of a wharf where birds can roost.
+A thirteen year timeline is shown in Figure 12 for two beaches, Cowell Beach and Capitola Beach.

-Figure 12: Annual exceedances of E. Coli and Enterococci health advisory levels at Cowell and Capitola Beaches between 2010 and 2023.
+Figure 12: Annual exceedances of E. Coli and Enterococci health advisory levels at Cowell and Capitola Beaches between 2020 and 2023.
 Data are from grab samples taken by the County of Santa Cruz Environmental Health.